Hyperspectral Imaging for Characterising Metal Powders

 Overview

 Carpenter Additive utilises metal powders for 3D printing key components, where the presence of moisture and contaminants may affect the quality of the final products.
-The NSC has recommended that the company employs hyperspectral imaging (HSI) and machine learning for characterising different metal powders, including Titanium, Aluminium, Tungsten, Steel and Nickel.
+The NSC has recommended that the company employ hyperspectral imaging (HSI) and machine learning for characterising different metal powders, including Titanium, Aluminium, Tungsten, Steel and Nickel.
 Through nonintrusive detection of the contaminated samples and measuring of water contents, the company can more accurately control the material for improved product quality and reduced waste accordingly.

 Motivation